 Course Delivery Options

 There are a number of course delivery options available including day courses (full-time or part-time), evening courses, online courses and blended learning courses.

 - Day Courses

-These courses are delivered either, directly by SOLAS through its network of Training Centres, or through a range of training providers on behalf of SOLAS in various locations throughout the country.
+These courses are delivered either, directly by ETB's through their network of Training Centres, or through a range of training providers on behalf of ETB's in various locations throughout the country.
 The duration of the courses can vary.
 There is no fee and in some circumstances allowances may be paid.
 They are generally full-time courses with training taking place Monday to Friday however, some may be delivered on a part-time basis.

 - Online Courses

 Online courses are delivered over the internet thereby allowing learners to learn at their own pace and at times that suit them.
 Online courses are a flexible response to the needs of job-ready individuals that require a specific training intervention to assist them to re-enter the labour market.
 Online courses are open to all persons (both employed and unemployed) however there is a fee for people in employment.
 Fee paying clients must apply online to eCollege.
 Non-fee paying clients (unemployed persons) must apply through their local DSP Employment Services Office.